 Is there someone here who speaks English?: Dareka eigo ga hanasemasu ka?
 (Dah-reh-kah ey-goh gah hah-nah-seh-mahs kah?)

 Help!: Tasukete!
 (Tahs-keh-teh!)

-Before I begin with the itinerary guide, if in case you’re more of a video person, you can already watch my Youtube travel vlog below to get a ‘ brief peek’ into what Chubu can offer.
+Before I begin with the itinerary guide, if in case you’re more of a video person, you can already watch my Youtube travel vlog below to get a ‘ brief peek’ into the Chubu itinerary that I did!